Physics-informed neural networks

 1. Loss scale; gradient errors may not be comparable to value errors in the loss function.

-2. Network capacity: What size networks are necessary (not the ones we lear are tiny, with only hundreds of parameters)
+2. Network capacity: What size networks are necessary (not the ones we learn are tiny, with only hundreds of parameters)

-3. How do we generalise this to different initial conditions?
+3. How do we generalize this to different initial conditions?
 Can we learn an observation-conditional PDE?

 4. After all this work it looks like I still can’t do inference on this thing.
 How do I update a distribution over \(k\) by this method from observations of a new PDE?